-This is one of the most fundamental and concepts relating to life insurance.
-A life insurance policy, at heart, is a contract between the insured and the life insurance company.
+This is one of the most fundamental concepts relating to life insurance.
+The insured person is a primary subject in a life insurance contract, written between the owner and the life insurance company on the life of the insured person.
 When an insured person dies, the life insurance company is bound to pay a death claim to the beneficiaries.
-The insured is the person who the life insurance contract is underwritten on, and whose death triggers a claim.
+The insured is the person who the life insurance contract is underwritten on, and the only person whose death triggers a claim to pay out the death benefit.
+In this article we cover:

-The insured and the owner of the life insurance policy are often the same person.
+The insured and the owner of the life insurance policy are often the same people.
 This is perfectly legal, and not unusual.
-When the insured person and the owner are the same person, it needs to be understood that this may effect the tax treatment of life insurance death claim payouts.
-We always recommend checking with a tax adviser on the most tax efficient ways to plan for your estate.
+When the insured person and the owner are the same person, it needs to be understood that this may affect the tax treatment of life insurance death claim payouts.
+We always recommend checking with a tax adviser on the most tax-efficient ways to plan for your estate.
+Generally speaking, a death claim will be paid free of tax if it avoids the estate by passing to a living beneficiary.

 Insured Death Triggers Payout

-The only time a life insurance benefit is paid is upon death of the insured, unless in rare circumstances this can be accelerated prior to death.
-No other associated party to a life insurance contract will trigger a claim payment to beneficiaries.
+The only time a life insurance benefit is paid is upon the death of the insured unless in rare circumstances this can be accelerated prior to death in the case of a terminal illness.
+No other associated party to a life insurance contract will trigger a payment to beneficiaries on a claim.
 If the owner of a policy is separate from the insured person, the owner’s death will not trigger a claim.
 A new successor owner must be named, but the death benefit will not be paid unless the insured person has an event to initiate a claim.

 Some Policies Have Multiple Insured Persons

-The second type of jointly insured policy is a second to die.
+The second type of jointly insured policy is second to die.
 This is a less expensive option, and a death claim is triggered by the death of the second insured.
 In other words, both insured persons must pass before a claim can be filed by beneficiaries.
 This type of policy can have a number of different applications such as estate planning or a less expensive insurance option for a family with children that need to be cared for if both providers were to pass away.
+Parents can leave kids a lot of money when they both die.

 Rules On The Insured